piou13/logicapps-sharepoint-batch/README.md

 ![https://github.com/piou13/logicapp-sharepoint-batch/blob/master/docs/list10.PNG](https://github.com/piou13/logicapp-sharepoint-batch/blob/master/docs/list10.PNG)

+<sub>**[NOTE ABOUT THIS STEP]**
+For demo purpose, I used Logic App native actions and function to demonstrate their usage (after all, it's a Logic App oriented tutorial...), but as I told you, we can easily have performances issues and limitations.
+If you want to keep performances here, I highly recommend to leverage again a Liquid Template in order to convert JSON to Text (there's a special action for that).
+Loops in Liquid are a lot quicker than Logic App ones, and Liquid has a more complete set of functions (like Math functions).</sub>

 **Step 4: Report**

 Entirely optional, this step gather information from the *BatchResponse* array and send them to a mail recipient using the SMTP connector.